Zachral/maze_robot_esp/README.md

     Challenges arose when the robot encountered a simple maze, requiring adjustments and calibration mostly related to I/O timing.
     Challenges with servo reliability when turning were addressed by adding a gyroscope.
     The project outgrew the initial microcontroller, necessitating an upgrade to an ESP32.

+## Version control

+All source code for this project is managed and versioned on GitHub.
+Regular updates, commits, and modifications can be tracked in the repository's commit history.

 ## Pictures and video
     Front: